pppppass/NumAlg/Readme.md

 4. The reports are `Answer.pdf` or `Report.pdf` in each folder.

 To reproduce the numerical results:
-1. Activate Anaconda and execute `make environment` in the root folder to create a new environment `numpde`;
+1. Activate Anaconda and execute `make environment` in the root folder to create a new environment `numalg`;
-2. Activate the environment `numpde`;
+2. Activate the environment `numalg`;
 3. Proceed down to a folder and execute `make run` to reproduce numerical results;
 4. Execute `make report` or `make` to regenerate the report;
 5. The numerical results are updated in the report, i.e., `Answer.pdf` or `Report.pdf`.